ismslv/trinketos/.github/ISSUE_TEMPLATE/i-found-a-bug.md

 ---
-name: Bug report
+name: I found a bug
-about: Create a report to help us improve
+about: Report a problem to help us improve
 title: ''
 labels: bug
 assignees: ''